 Answer: ANCOVA is an extension of ANOVA that includes a covariate, i.e., inclusion of a continuous variable along with dependent and independent variables.

-Answer: Logistic regression and Bayes classifier algorithms are best suited for small training sets.
+Answer: Logistic regression and Bayes classifier algorithms are ideal for small training sets.
 Algorithms like linear regression and k-means clustering are some methods for larger training sets.

 Answer: To detect if a person has a particular disease or not, we use classification algorithms.
 The algorithm should have an accuracy of at least 99% to cover most cases.
 To evaluate the performance of the model, we should use True Positive Rate (Sensitivity or TPR), True Negative Rate (TNR or Specificity).
 The data should be balanced, and the algorithm should self-improve by giving higher weight to the wrong predictions in each iteration.